AnonymousRand/sse_implementations/README.md

 ```
 cd src/
 g++ main.cpp pi_bas.cpp log_src.cpp log_srci.cpp util/*.cpp -lcrypto -std=c++20
+./a.out
 ```

 Using GCC instead of G++ to compile will probably produce a wall of errors (different linking mechanics?).

+# Notes

+- Keyword search is supported (i.e. one document can have multiple keywords).
+To insert such documents into the dataset, put in one tuple per keyword, all with the same id.
+- Ids and keywords must be integers.
+- Keywords can be negative, but ids must be positive!
+Otherwise, bad things will happen.